 In the year to March 2017 the police in England and Wales recorded 2,255 modern slavery crimes.
 However, many more crimes and victims go undetected.
-In terms of the known victims approximately 50% are females and 33% are children, with the numbers of children being referred on the increase.
+Of the known victims approximately 50% are females and 33% are children, with the numbers of children being referred on the increase.

-, 5 Indicators of a potential victim may include: distrustful of authorities, expression of fear or anxiety, lack of access to medical care, limited social contact/isolation, doesn't know home or work address, no or limited access to bathroom or hygiene facilities, inappropriate sexual, missing episodes (especially from care - under 18s) or limited/sporadic school attendance (under 18s).
+5 Indicators of a potential victim may include being distrustful of authorities, expression of fear or anxiety, lack of access to medical care, limited social contact/isolation, doesn't know home or work address, no or limited access to bathroom or hygiene facilities, inappropriate sexual, missing episodes (especially from care - under 18s) or poor school attendance (under 18s).
 6 The Modern Slavery Act 2015 places a duty on local authorities to identify and refer modern slavery child victims and consenting adult victims through the National Referral Mechanism (NRM).
 7 Any public sector worker identifying a potential victim should follow their organisation's own safeguarding procedures.
-This will include filling in a National Referral Mechanism (NRM) form or Duty to Notify form, if that is part of your organisation's safeguarding procedures and statutory duties.
-8 You should always report any concerns to one of the following contact numbers: • Phoning 999 if there is an immediate risk of harm • Reporting to the police on 101 • or the Modern Slavery Helpline on 08000 121 700 if there is not an immediate risk of harm You don't need to be sure that modern slavery is taking place or fully understand the types and definitions to report your concerns.
-9 Training can be accessed through the NSSP training package, advertised on Learning Together.
-There is also a short video clip on the Safeguarding children - information for professionals page of the website.
-10 Further resources can be located at: the anti-slavery website the Home Office - Carol Leckie: Schools' Safeguarding and Wellbeing Team Manager Carol.Leckie@northumberland.gov.uk 01670 622720 Schools' Safeguarding in the Virtual School
+This will include filling in a National Referral Mechanism (NRM) form or Duty to Notify form, if that is part of your organisation's safeguarding procedures.
+8 Any case or concerns should always be reported by one of the following methods: • Phoning 999 if there is an immediate risk of harm. • Reporting to the police on 101 or the Modern Slavery Helpline on 08000 121 700 if there is not an immediate risk of harm You don't need to be sure that modern slavery is taking place or fully understand the types and definitions to report your concerns.
+9 Training can be accessed through the NSCB training programme and accessed on Learning Together.
+10 Anti-slavery resources and further advice can be viewed and downloaded here: • Anti-slavery website • Modern Slavery Awareness - Carol Leckie: Schools' Safeguarding and Wellbeing Team Manager Carol.Leckie@northumberland.gov.uk 01670 622720 Schools' Safeguarding in the Virtual School